George Kaiser

 George Bruce Kaiser (born July 29, 1942) is an American billionaire businessman.
 He is the chairman of BOK Financial Corporation in Tulsa, Oklahoma.
-As of September 2021, he is the 476th richest person in the world and was, in 2012, one of the top 50 American philanthropists.
+As of 2026, he was the 177th richest person in the world with an estimated net worth of $16 billion.

 Early life

 Kaiser was born on July 29, 1942, in Tulsa, Oklahoma.
 He attended Central High School in Tulsa.
 He earned a BA from Harvard College in 1964 and an MBA from the Harvard Business School in 1966.
 He briefly considered joining the U.S. Foreign Service, but instead returned to Tulsa in 1966 to work for his father.
 Kaiser-Francis Oil Co. was created in the 1940s by Kaiser's uncle and parents, Jewish refugees from Nazi Germany who settled in Oklahoma.

-George's father, Herman George Kaiser, had been an attorney in the district of the Kammergericht in Berlin until 1933, when he was dismissed by the Nazis because he was Jewish.
+Kaiser's father, Herman George Kaiser, had been an attorney in the district of the Kammergericht in Berlin until 1933, when he was dismissed by the Nazis because he was Jewish.
 He and his wife Kate then moved to Rostock where Herman Kaiser worked with his father-in-law Max Samuel's EMSA-Werke company.
 Herman Kaiser escaped to England in 1937 and his wife and daughter came over in September the following year.
 In 1940 all three emigrated to the United States.
 They settled in Tulsa, where Herman's aunt and uncle already lived.
 Herman joined the uncle's oil drilling business.
 Their son was born in Tulsa.
 Herman died in Tulsa on October 14, 1992, at the age of 88.

 Career

 Oil and gas

 Kaiser took control of Kaiser-Francis Oil Company in 1969, after his father had a heart attack.
 Kaiser-Francis was a little-known, privately owned oil prospecting and drilling company at the time.
-Under George's management, it became the 23rd largest nonpublic energy exploration company in the U.S. by 2010.
+Under Kaiser's management, it became the 23rd largest nonpublic energy exploration company in the U.S. by 2010.
 In that year the company earned about $217 million, based on estimates by Bloomberg News.

 Banking

 In 1990, Kaiser bought Bank of Oklahoma out of Federal Deposit Insurance Corporation receivership.
 Despite BOK's depressed state, it was rich enough to land Kaiser on the Forbes 400 at one stroke.
 He has since expanded BOK from a 20-branch company located solely in Oklahoma into a $23.9 billion bank with operations in nine states.
 He owns 61.5 percent of BOK.
 As of 2007, Kaiser's ownership interests in BOK were worth $2.3 billion.
 In 2008, with an estimated current net worth of around $12 billion, he was ranked by Forbes as the 20-richest person in America and the richest person in Oklahoma.
 In March 2009, in the face of the general world economic downturn, Forbes reported that Kaiser's net worth had dropped to $9 billion, ranking him in a tie for 43rd-richest person in the world.
-As of 2023, George's net worth was estimated at $13.3 billion.
+As of 2023, Kaiser's net worth was estimated at $13.3 billion.